Assault of Ayacucho prison: Replay of the Second National Conference of the SL-PCP Central Committee

 And I would add: - Full subject to my game, my full subject to our general political line, holding my full unbeaten to our conception of Marxism–Leninism and Maoism-Gonzalo thought of Comrade guide.

 Clara explained the agenda.
 First point, retransmission.
 So, the summary of the second conference.
 Second point, a position where there would be room for two-line struggle, the Maoist method of resolving contradictions to advance through criticism and self-criticism.
 Clara took more than a day talking about the debates on the status of the class struggle and the balance of the Shares of the party.

 Similarly, broadcast Clara Gonzalo's words about what he called four questions about power: how to conquer it, they give out how to keep it, share it with.
 One, the power was for the party and class, and not personal fiefdoms.
 Another, annihilate the forces of the enemy to keep their own.
-The other two reflect the inescapable need to ally with the peasants, but after settling its small political world to the authorities, the gamonalillos, the police, the informers, the rebellious peasants.
+The other two reflect the inescapable need to ally with the peasants, but after settling its small political world to the authorities, the gamonalillos, the police, the informers, and the rebellious peasants.
 Thus the third principle was beat to move towards the base areas.
-And the fourth creating base.
-He had destroyed all the old state representative in the country, where would grow like a garden rose bourgeois.
+And the fourth creating a base.
+He had destroyed all the old state representatives in the country, which would grow like a garden rose bourgeois.
 The People's Committees of the New Power.

-The military campaign was carried out in phase designed by Gonzalo Thought: preparation, initiation, development, auction, complement.
+The military campaign was carried out in phases designed by Gonzalo Thought: preparation, initiation, development, auction, and complement.
 And with five forms of struggle: armed propaganda and agitation, sabotage, selective annihilation, fighting guerrillas and armed strikes.